 Myth 1.
 Social media sites are free

 Reality: This statement is not a myth but a gross understatement of the value of social media.
-There is a significant cost in time which is an issue if small business owners do not know how to use these tools to market your business as you will spend a lot of time and get nothing in return.
+There is a significant cost in time which is an issue if you do not know how to use these tools to market your business.
+Not learning and understanding how to use these platforms for marketing will waste a lot of time and you will get nothing in return.
 But, nothing of value in this world comes for free and you need to invest some type of resource – time or money – to get the most out of them.
 Think of social media as a channel in which you are able to communicate your value to your ideal client.
 You must spend time meeting people in these social media sites, building relationships and hearing what they have to say.
 As Gary Vaynerchuk (@GaryVee) pointed out in his keynote presentation for the Social Media Success Summit, it takes sweat equity to be successful using social media.

 Myth 2.
 Social media sites are a great place to find new customers